Masterzach32/SideScrollerProject/README.md

 --

-All changes that will be in v0.0.4 Alpha:
+All changes that will be in v0.0.5 Alpha:
-- Ability to toggle the console on and off in a window
-- Shield mechanic on player
-- Health bars in the HUD
-- New mob: the boss
-- All enemies have health bars
-- Level ends when player kills the boss
-- You can now save console logs
-- You can now change your key bindings
+- Text is properly centered

 ### Bugs:
 - Sometimes sluggers spawn traveling left